lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

      +---- ... --+-... -+-+-+-+
      |       byte 1           |     byte  2   |     byte 3    |
 ~~~~
-{: #Fig-All-opt title='Bitmap optmized fragment format'}
+{: #Fig-All-opt title='Bitmap optimized fragment format'}

-An exception to that optmization is used to send an ABORT message.
+An exception to that optimization is used to send an ABORT message.
 An ABORT message
 is a minimum size ACK message concatenated by a byte with all bit set to 1.

 ~~~~